 death Zampano has nothing.
 "Fellini's direction left a great deal to be

-(August/September, 1956).
-Although writers changed, Fellini did not
+desired," wrote Diana Willing.
+(Films in Review, August/September, 1956) Although writers changed, Fellini did not

 was chosen by the Motion Picture Academy as Best Foreign Film of 1956.

-mythological world."
-The films tragic qualities and bleak consistency
+mythological world.
+The tragic and bleak scenery

 owe much to the style of the cinematographer Otello Martelli, who

 Le notti di Cabiria (1957) won Fellini his second Academy Award.
 "As a motion picture Cabiria is of no consequence, but sociologically it could have utility as an illustration of how sick Europe is", noted L.C.
 (Films in Review, December, 1957)